Rlathkar7-web/SQL-database-project/README.md

-# SQL-database-project
+# SQL-project
-a SQL database project which concludes handling of multiple queries on data
+a SQL project which concludes handling of multiple queries on data